List composition is based on using CSS grid to power the alignment and responsivness of rows. The main components used for composing lists are:

 );

-To create a table layout, you need to pass a columns array to ListView or SelectableListView.
-Each column in the array should have the following properties:
+To create a table layout, you need to pass a columns

-Each row will inherit the cell widths specified as colWidths.
+, to describe the loading state placeholder (see infinite scroll example).Each row will inherit the cell widths specified as colWidths

-As with previous examples, you can group cell content together by wrapping your components with ListRowCell.
+As with previous examples, you can group cell content together by wrapping your components with ListRowCell

 const onSelectionChange = (val) => setSelectionMap(val);